jonnonz1/nz-statute-book/acts/public/2021/reserve-bank-of-new-zealand-act-2021.md

 (3) The Minister must comply with section 174(2) when the Minister ceases to be satisfied under subsection (1).

 ### 136 Effect of directions on operational objectives
-(1) This section applies if the Bank considers that giving effect to a direction under section 134 (while not being inconsistent with the economic objectives) would be inconsistent with 1 or more operational objectives set out in an MPC remit.
+(1) This section applies if the Bank considers that giving effect to a direction under section 134 (while not being inconsistent with the economic objective) would be inconsistent with 1 or more operational objectives set out in an MPC remit.
 (2) The Bank may, by notice in writing,—
   (a) advise the Minister that the Bank will, in giving effect to the direction, be unable to give effect to those operational objectives; and
   (b) request that the operational objectives be amended or replaced.